openaq/ambassadors.openaq.org/src/content/apply/faq.md

 ---

 **Q: Is this a full-time role/employment with OpenAQ?**
 No. The average commitment is 5–8 hours per week.
-Able to commit at least 200 hours over the course of the program.
+You must be able to commit at least 200 hours over the course of the program.
 Community Ambassadors are not considered employees of OpenAQ.

 ---